 Elderly Abuse in Georgia Resources

 The state of Georgia offers several free-of-charge services to the victims.
-Senior Adult Victims’ Advocate provides services for adults age 60 and older who are victims of abuse or exploitation by serving as a liaison between victims, social service agencies, and the court system.
-SAVA provides telephone assurance, assistance with court appearances, access to support groups, and help navigating the legal system.
+Senior Adult Victims’ Advocate (S.A.V.A.) provides services for adults aged 60 and older who are victims of abuse or exploitation by liaising between victims, social service agencies, and the court system.

 Elder abuse cases aren’t limited to nursing home abuse.
-Elder abuse can be committed against an elderly person by any person who provides care to them.
-This can include outpatient medical staff, paid caretakers, or family members.
+Elder abuse can be committed against an elderly person by anyone who provides care to them.
+This can include outpatient medical staff, paid caretakers, skilled nursing facilities, or family members.

 Elder Care Attorney Atlanta GA

-Regardless of your situation, a qualified and compassionate elder care attorney can help you every step of the way to obtaining justice.
+Regardless of your situation, a qualified and compassionate elder care attorney can help you immediately file a nursing home abuse claim.

-The attorneys at Conoscienti & Ledbetter are focused on getting the best outcome for their clients and will fight for you and your family, regardless of whether it is an elder abuse case or other matter for a civil lawyer, or if it is a matter of criminal defense such as an aggravated assault Georgia case.
+The attorneys at Conoscienti & Ledbetter are focused on getting the best outcome for their clients.
+We will fight for you and your family, whether it is an elder abuse case or another matter for a civil lawyer, or a matter of criminal defense such as an aggravated assault Georgia case.

 Nursing Home Abuse Lawyers Near Me

-Two of the most vital elements of an attorney/client relationship are trust and communication.
-It is important to find someone who you’re comfortable speaking with and someone who is compassionate toward nursing care sufferers, competent in his or her legal field, and competitive in resolving cases.
+Trust and communication are two of the most vital elements of an attorney-client relationship.
+It is crucial to find someone you’re comfortable speaking with and compassionate toward vulnerable nursing home residents, competent in their legal field, and competitive in resolving cases.

-Whatever your goals are in seeking legal counsel for elder abuse cases, the Atlanta GA nursing home abuse attorneys at Conoscienti & Ledbetter are here to help.
-Contact the experts at Conoscienti & Ledbetter for any questions regarding elder abuse cases.
+Whatever your goals are in seeking legal counsel for elder abuse cases, the Atlanta, GA, nursing home abuse attorneys at Conoscienti & Ledbetter are here to help.
+Contact the experts at Cour law offices for any questions regarding elder abuse cases.